- Products & Solutions

 Messaging interchanges over the NHS Spine facilitate systems such as GP-to-GP interactions and Choose and Book.
 The latter is an NHS Spine-enabled electronic appointment booking application.
 It offers patients greater choice of hospitals and clinics, together with flexibility and convenience around the date and time of their appointments.
 Some 39,000 Choose and Book appointments are made on average every working day measured from March 2011: a total of over 30 million have been made since the service was launched.

-In developing the NHS Spine Secondary Uses Service (SUS), BT created what is currently one of the largest data warehouses in the world – in the top three percent by size and number of users across all industries.
+In developing the NHS Spine Secondary Uses Service (SUS), BT Global Services created what is currently one of the largest data warehouses in the world – in the top three per cent by size and number of users across all industries.
 Built to support over 9,000 users, SUS provides online access to a rich functionality set including business intelligence, ad hoc reports, and data extracts.
 Some 166 million records are processed on peak days with over two billion extracted per month.
 SUS takes more than 300 feeds from within the NHS, along with a number of national systems.
-This enormously valuable information is available in pseudonumized format for privacy and security.
+This enormously valuable information is available in pseudonymised format for privacy and security.

 Also hosted on the NHS Spine, the Payment by Results (PbR) service is the standard repository for performance monitoring, reconciliation, and payments within the NHS.
 On average £35 billion of PbR transactions are processed per annum.
 By the end of 2010, the NHS Spine had processed over £100 billion of PbR transactions and over two billion care events.

-The NHS Spine was designed and implemented by BT using the following processes and methodologies:
+The NHS Spine was designed and implemented by BT Global Services using the following processes and methodologies: